 After returning to Chattanooga, Jack became station manager of WKES-FM, a Christian radio station, and Kay, at the request of their church, began to teach the Bible to teens in their home.

 The student ministry grew to such large numbers that as they prayed about where to meet, God laid “farm” on their hearts.
 And a farm it was!
 Thirty-two acres just five minutes from the airport where eventually people would fly in from all over the world.
-As the ministry expanded from teens to adults and children, all hungry to know how to study God’s Word for themselves, and the work load became greater, in 1970 Jack left the radio station to work full time in the ministry.
-Buildings began to go up and Jack was never happier than when involved in their construction, or riding the tractor again, cutting the grass and hay.
+As the ministry expanded from teens to adults and children, all hungry to know how to study God’s Word for themselves, and the workload became greater, in 1970 Jack left the radio station to work full time in the ministry.
+Buildings began to go up and Jack was never happier than when involved in their construction or riding the tractor again, cutting the grass and hay.
 It’s quite a story—a testimony of the faithfulness of God in the life of a faithful man.
-In March 2012, Jack will be 86.
-Today this ministry is known as Precept Ministries International and it exists to establish people in God’s Word.

 Jack, who battled cancer and Alzheimer’s Disease, died peacefully in his home early in the morning of January 9, 2017 with his loving wife of half a century, Kay, by his side.
 He was 90.
 The couple had celebrated their 51st anniversary on December 16, 2016.”